Roman Abramovich: Boris Yeltsin

-By 1996, at the age of 30, Abramovich had become close to President Boris Yeltsin, and had moved into an apartment inside the Kremlin at the invitation of the Yeltsin family.
+By 1996, at the age of 30, Abramovich had become close to President Boris Yeltsin and had moved into an apartment inside the Kremlin at the invitation of the Yeltsin family.

 In 1999, the 33-year-old Abramovich was elected governor of the Russian province of Chukotka.
 He ran for a second term as governor in 2005.
 The Kremlin press service reported that Abramovich's name had been sent for approval as governor for another term to Chukotka's local parliament, which confirmed his appointment on 21 October 2005.

 Vladimir Putin

 Abramovich was the first person to recommend to Yeltsin that Vladimir Putin be his successor as the Russian president.
 When Putin formed his first cabinet as Prime Minister in 1999, Abramovich interviewed each of the candidates for cabinet positions before they were approved.
 Subsequently, Abramovich would remain one of Putin's closest confidants.
 In 2007, Putin consulted in meetings with Abramovich on the question of who should be his successor as president; Medvedev was personally recommended by Abramovich.

 Chris Hutchins, a biographer of Putin, described the relationship between the Russian president and Abramovich as like that between a father and a favourite son.
 In the early 2000s, Abramovich said that when he addressed Putin he uses the Russian language's formal "вы" (like Spanish "usted" or German "Sie"), as opposed to the informal "ты" (like Spanish "tú" or German "du") as a mark of respect for Putin's seniority.
-Within the Kremlin, Abramovich was referred to as "Mr A".
+Within the Kremlin, Abramovich was referred to as "Mr. A".

-In September 2012, the England and Wales High Court judge Elizabeth Gloster claimed that Abramovich's influence on Putin was limited: "There was no evidential basis supporting the contention that Mr Abramovich was in a position to manipulate, or otherwise influence, President Putin, or officers in his administration, to exercise their powers in such a way as to enable Mr Abramovich to achieve his own commercial goals."
+In September 2012, the England and Wales High Court judge Elizabeth Gloster claimed that Abramovich's influence on Putin was limited: "There was no evidential basis supporting the contention that Mr. Abramovich was in a position to manipulate, or otherwise influence, President Putin, or officers in his administration, to exercise their powers in such a way as to enable Mr. Abramovich to achieve his own commercial goals."

 Gloster oversaw the case between Russian oligarchs Boris Berezovsky and Abramovich.
 She found Berezovsky to be "an inherently unreliable witness" and sided with Abramovich in 2012.
 It later emerged that Gloster's stepson had been paid almost £500,000 to represent Abramovich as a barrister early in the case.
 Her stepson's involvement was alleged to be more than had been disclosed.
 Berezovsky stated, "Sometimes I have the impression that Putin himself wrote this judgment".
 Gloster declined to comment.

-U.S. media reports that the U.S. intelligence community believes Abramovich is a "bag carrier", a financial middleman, for Putin.
+In 2021, it was reported by the Washington Examiner that the U.S. intelligence community believes Abramovich is a "bag carrier", or a financial middleman, for Putin.